 The 22nd SWAD activated in March 1962 at Fort Bragg, N.C: In June 1962 the unit was reorganized and redesignated as 22nd Aviation Detachment (Special Forces).
 The unit supported 5th Special Forces Group (Airborne), 7th SFG (Airborne), U.S. Army Special Warfare School, and the 1st and 13th Psychological Warfare Battalions.
 The detachment was inactivated in December 1963.
 The 23rd SWAD (Surveillance) organized in July 1962 and flew the OV-1 Mohawk.
 The unit deployed to the Nha Trang, Republic of Vietnam in September 1962 to support I Corps and Special Forces with photographic intelligence.

 On 7 October 1965, the 281st Assault Helicopter Company, Airmobile Light (AML) was activated at Fort Benning, Ga.
 By 9 June the following year, the newly formed company set up its headquarters inside the 5th SFG compound at Nha Trang Bay, Republic of Vietnam.
 The unit's mission was to provide air movement of troops, supplies and equipment under the direct supervision of the commanding officer, 5th SFG.
-The 281st became the first organized special operations helicopter unit in the U.S. Army.
+After incorporating 145th Airlift Platoon, the 281st became the second organized special operations helicopter unit in the U.S. Army.
 Army historians consider the 281st to be the legacy unit for today's 160th SOAR.
 The unit earned decorations for Valor and Meritorious Service from the Army, Navy and Republic of Vietnam.

 In the years that followed, the individual SFGs had their own organic aviation detachment.
 These detachments usually consisted of 4 UH-1D helicopters, associated crewmen, and a limited maintenance capability.
 As a result of the Desert One failed Iranian hostage rescue in April 1980, the Holloway Commission, chaired by the former Chief of Naval Operations Admiral James L. Holloway, mandated a re-organization of the nation's special operations capabilities, including a dedicated Special Operations Aviation force.